richjava/Nunjucks-Isomorphic-Loader/README.md

 # Nunjucks Isomorphic loader for webpack

 > Fork of SudoCat's [Nunjucks Isomorphic Loader](https://github.com/SudoCat/Nunjucks-Isomorphic-Loader) with a simple bug fix to make it run on Windows machines.
+Made into separate NPM package because original is currently unmaintained and not accepting pull requests.

 ----